Wednesday, 10 November 2021

 The train started moving slowly.
 I removed my hands.
 The train gained speed gradually.

-I could see a hand waving at till the light was visible.
+I could see a hand waving until the light was visible.

 Only vomit came out.